 - Trace with Waits

 - Trace with Binds and Waits.

 Select the Trace with Binds and Waits option as it provides the maximum information which could be helpful to identify the problem.

 This opens a pop-up window as shown below which displays the path where trace file is stored.
 Write it down.

 Now perform required transactions on the forms which are taking time like querying form, inserting records or updating.

 Oracle apps log all these transactions in the trace file.
 Now, here trace is enabled till the time it is not explicitly disabled.
 Whatever action you do, it will get recorded in the Trace file.

 Do not open any other form when the trace is on.

-Steps to Disable Trace
+3. Disable form Trace

 Now login to Unix or Linux tier and navigate to that path.
 Run tkprof command to generate a readable trace file as shown below.